 AAAS Statements and Letters to Policymakers

-AAAS statements include many on climate change, such as:
+AAAS statements include many on climate change and related issues, such as:

 - Statement on Trump Administration disbanding National Climate Assessment Advisory Committee (22 August 2017)

 - Letter to EPA requesting meeting on climate science (31 July 2017)

 - Statement on Paris Agreement on Climate Change (1 June 2017)

 - Joint letter to Congress on the scientific consensus on climate change (28 June 2016)

 - Statement of the Board of Directors of the American Association for the Advancement of Science Regarding Personal Attacks on Climate Scientists (29 June 2011)

 - AAAS Reaffirms Statement on Climate Change and Integrity (4 December 2009)

 - Letter to Members of the U.S. Senate by AAAS and 17 Other Groups (21 October 2009)